A Diverse Portfolio of Projects

-The DEVOTE Programme launched in April 2023 with three innovative projects, each of which represents a collaboration between clinicians, academia and an industrial partners.
+The DEVOTE Programme launched with three innovative projects, each representing a collaboration between clinicians, academia, and industrial partners.

-Each project aims to develop technology which addresses a clear unmet need with clear clinical and market niches.
-The programme aims to meaningfully advance these technologies across the translational pathway, from biomarker to bedside.
+Each project aims to develop technology that addresses a clear unmet need with defined clinical and market potential.
+The programme seeks to meaningfully advance these technologies across the translational pathway, from biomarker identification through to bedside application.

 Rapid Clopidogrel Diagnostics in Stroke

-The purpose of this project is to develop a rapid, cost effective, point-of-care test to test for CYP2C19 genotype by the bedside to guide stroke therapy.
-This solution will be optimised and validated prior to performance evaluation in stroke patients to support regulatory certification to facilitate commercialisation.
+This project focuses on developing a rapid, cost-effective, point-of-care test for CYP2C19 genotyping at the patient's bedside to guide stroke therapy.
+The diagnostic test is being optimised and validated for performance evaluation in stroke patients, with the aim of supporting regulatory certification and subsequent commercialisation.

 Ultra-Rapid Genetic Point of Care Devices

-To address the unmet need for new technological solutions to deliver ultra-rapid point-of-care genotyping, this project will focus on the development of a novel, rapid and re-programmable point of care system combining CRISPR-Cas gene recognition technology with an organic electronics device platform.
+To address the unmet need for new technological solutions that deliver ultra-rapid point-of-care genotyping, this project focuses on the development of a novel, rapid, and reprogrammable point-of-care system.
+The technology combines advanced gene recognition methods with organic electronics device platforms.

-With proof of principle already demonstrated, this collaboration has the potential to stimulate significant academic and industry activity, building on Manchester’s existing expertise in advanced materials.
-The deployment of ultra-rapid genetic point of care devices could revolutionise our approach to precision diagnostics.
+With proof of principle already demonstrated, this collaboration has the potential to stimulate significant academic and industry activity, building on Manchester's existing expertise in advanced materials.
+The deployment of such devices could fundamentally change the approach to precision diagnostics at the point of care.

 The Pharmacogenetic Passport

-An informatic solution will then be developed to transfer this data into the clinical setting.
-The system will be tested in the clinical setting at Manchester University NHS Foundation Trust and Christie Hospital, supporting regulatory certification.
-This system has the potential to capture a significant proportion of the pharmacogenetic testing market.
+The resulting tool will be a broad, ethnically inclusive gene panel capable of detecting a range of pharmacogenetic targets.
+An informatic solution will transfer the resulting data into the clinical setting, supporting regulatory certification.
+The system is being tested at NHS Foundation Trust sites across Greater Manchester, with the potential to capture a significant proportion of the pharmacogenetic testing market.

 Become an Industry Partner

-If you or your company are interested in finding out more about the DEVOTE programme, get in touch using the link below.
+Companies and organisations interested in finding out more about the DEVOTE Programme and its projects are welcome to get in touch using the link below.